Harold Ramirez Player Props: Rays vs. Tigers

-On Saturday, Harold Ramirez (.424 on-base percentage in past 10 games, 80 points above season-long percentage) and the Tampa Bay Rays play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 1:10 PM ET.
+The Tampa Bay Rays, including Harold Ramirez (.441 on-base percentage in past 10 games, 96 points above season-long percentage), battle starter Matt Manning and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.

-He strung together three hits (going 3-for-5 with an RBI) in his last game against the Tigers.

 Harold Ramirez Game Info & Props vs. the Tigers